-transportable cold atom gravimeters started in the beginning of the 2000's, in particular at SYRTE57 and HUB58, and later by the AOSense company in the USA (Ref.
+Early works on gravimeters have triggered a wealth of developments.
+Projects aiming at more compact and transportable cold atom gravimeters started in the beginning of the 2000s, in particular, at SYRTE [Fig. 5(c)]57 and HUB [Fig. 5(b)],58 and later by the AOSense company in the USA (Ref.
 59).
-Since then, the technology of atomic gravity sensors has considerably grown in maturity, as assessed by some major achievements, such as i) the participation since 2009 to CIPM Key Comparisons (KC) and Euramet comparisons of absolute gravimeters 60-62, in 2017, even if not included in the 3^{rd} KC63, four atom gravimeters developed in China^{39,64-66} have participated to the associated pilot study; ii) the demonstration of on board measurements, in a ship67 and a plane68 and iii) the industrial development and commercial product offer of atom gravimeters at a competitive level of performance69.
-In total, about 30 research groups and private companies are today working on the development of atomic gravity sensors.
+Since then, the technology of atomic gravity sensors has considerably grown in maturity, as assessed by some major achievements, such as (i) the participation since 2009 to CIPM key comparisons (KC) and Euramet comparisons of absolute gravimeters,60-62 in 2017, even if not included in the 3rd KC,63 four atom gravimeters developed in China^{39,64-66} have participated in the associated pilot study; (ii) the demonstration of on board measurements, in a ship67 and a plane;68 and (iii) the industrial development and commercial product offer of atom gravimeters at a competitive level of performance.69 In total, about 30 research groups and private companies are today working on the development of atomic gravity sensors.